Best Prosumer Espresso Machine (2022 Reviews)

 That said, the Silvia is known for offering best-in-class steam power.
 This is the rare machine that can make high-quality microfoam for under $1000, surely a direct result of Rancilio’s experience building commercial espresso machines.

 That experience is evident in the build quality as well.
 Rancilio has outfitted the Silvia with many of the same components found on their commercial coffee machines, including a steel frame and stainless steel exterior.
-Likewise, the chrome-plated brass saturated group head is modelled after a commercial espresso machine for ideal temperature stability.
+Likewise, the chrome-plated brass saturated grouphead is modeled after a commercial espresso machine for ideal temperature stability.

 Inside, the upgraded boiler is corrosion resistant lead-free brass, which has been thermally wrapped for even heating.
 It uses a vibratory pump, so you can’t plumb this prosumer machine to a water line.
 But the 67-ounce removable water reservoir is easy to keep topped up.

-The Silvia is easy to operate, using just a few switches for power, brewing, water, and steam.
+The Silvia, and even its pro version, is easy to operate, using just a few switches for power, brewing, water, and steam.
 You’d be hard-pressed to simplify more than that!

 Bezzera is an Italian brand that’s been making some of the most amazing prosumer espresso machines for over 100 years.
 The result is the ability to fuse the best of traditional design and modern technology.